Skip to main content

 Reverting a policy group to its previously deployed version.
 A rollback creates a new deployment record for audit purposes.

-Testing & Analytics
+Testing and Analytics

 A batch test that runs a dataset (historical or manual) against a policy version.
 Produces match rates, rule statistics, and optional metric comparisons against a baseline version.
+Integration calls are always mocked during simulation.

 A live policy evaluation triggered by an API call.
 Each execution is logged with a unique trace ID and includes execution traces and decision traces.